mdagois/gbtools/README.md

 [CONV](conv) is a set of tools to convert PNG files into graphics and collision data.

+## Game Boy Printer Simulator

+The [Game Boy Printer Simulator](printer) is a Game Boy Color ROM that acts as a Game Boy Printer.

 ## Third party

 The [third_party](third_party) directory contains useful binaries from external sources.